How to start freelancing?

 You don’t like a client?
 Then just get another one.

-Ideally, at any given time, you have 5 to 10 regular clients who provide you with work every so often.
+Ideally, at any given time, you have a few regular clients who provide you with work every so often.

-Then you have a reasonably fixed and reliable source of income, and it is by no means a disaster if a problem arises with 1 of them.
+Because you then have a reasonably fixed and reliable source of income, and it is by no means a disaster if a problem arises with 1 of them.

 Working only for 1 client is de facto “professional monogamy”, because you are then completely dependent on that one person or company.